 Employment projections for UX designers

-According to the Bureau of Labor Statistics (BLS), employment for graphic designers, which includes UX designers, is projected to grow by 3% from 2021 to 2031, which is slower than the average for all occupations.
+According to the Bureau of Labor Statistics (BLS), employment for graphic designers, which includes UX designers, is projected to grow by 3% through 2031, which is slower than the average for all occupations.
 However, the demand for UX designers is expected to remain strong due to the growing importance of user-centered design and the increasing use of technology in product design.